EmiliaGibson/Detecting-IFS/README.md

 # Detecting-IFS

-This repository contains code written for investigations into the detection and separation of IFS from data.
+This repository contains code written for the numerical experiments found in the following article:
+_Learning iterated function systems from time series of partial observations._
 Developed using python 3.11.6.

 ## Usage